briansimiyuj/doctor-appointment-app/README.md

   4. Create a state variable for patient appointment with `appointment type` and initialize it with empty array
   5. Create a function to fetch the patient appointment based on patient id
   6. Find the appointed patient based on the patient id and set the patient details and appointment details
-  7. Create a state variable for documents with document type and initialize it with empty array
+  7. Create a state variables for notes and documents with respective types and initialize them with empty array
   8. Create functions to add and remove documents and update local storage
+  9. Create functions to add and remove notes and update local storage

 ### Patient Details Page